 Stock prices go up and down because of “supply and demand”.
-If more people want to buy a stock (demand) than sell it (supply), then the price moves up!
-Conversely, if more people wanted to sell a stock than buy it, there would be greater supply than demand, and the price would fall.
+If more people want to buy a stock (demand) than to sell it (supply), then the price moves up!
+Conversely, if more people wanted to sell a stock than to buy it, then there would be a greater supply than demand, and the price would fall.

 Understanding supply and demand is easy.
-What is difficult to understand is what makes people like a particular stock and dislike another stock.
-From my experience in the stock market I like to share four things that affect the constantly changing price of a stock price-
+The difficult part is what makes people like a particular stock and dislike another.
+After a thorough research of the stock market, there are four distinct factors that affect the constant fluctuations of a stock price.

-1. Internal events.
-These are events that occur within the company that affects the company's fundamentals, either directly or indirectly.
-Examples of internal events would be the release of quarterly financial that are either positive or negative, the signing of a large new client, the imprisoning of the company's CEO, FDA approval of a new drug, or the release of an innovative new product.
+1. Internal events: These are events that occur within the company that affects the company's fundamentals, either directly or indirectly.
+Examples of the internal events would be the release of quarterly financials that are either positive or negative, the signing of a large new client, the imprisoning of the company's CEO, FDA approval of a new drug, or the release of an innovative new product.

-2. External events.
-These are major political, economic and social events that occur in the world that indirectly affect the company and its industry.
+2. External events: These are major political, economic, and social events that occur in the world that indirectly affect the company and industry on the whole.

-3. Market pressure.
-A third factor is the market itself.
+3. Market pressure: The third factor is the market itself.
 While a stock may rise and fall on its own merits, it may also benefit just by being in a "bull market."
 If more people are investing in stocks in general, and the major indexes are rising, a stock that might otherwise be lackluster will enjoy something of a tailcoat effect.
-That's why it is always important to not only watch the movements of stocks, but of the major indexes as well.
+That's why it is always important to not only watch the movements of stocks but also of the major indexes as well.

-4. Hype.
-There are those who promote stocks for gain, either to pump up the price of their own shares or to promote them directly for a fee from the company.
-Such hype may take the form of positive reports in stock market newsletters, press releases and news reports may cause a short-term spike in stock price.
+4. Hype: There are those who promote stocks for gain, either to pump up the price of their own shares or to promote them directly for a fee from the company.
+Such hype may take the form of positive reports in stock market newsletters, press releases, and news reports that may cause a short-term spike in stock price.

-If you understand this four points, you will know what people are buying and what people are selling.
-If you know this you will know what prices go up and what prices go down!
+If you understand these four points, you will know what people are buying and what people are selling.
+If you know this you will know why the prices go up and down!